davidcnitu/NeuronArchitect/README.md

 ##### NeuronArchitect - Reconstruction and visualisation of 3D neural morphology from two-photon imaging data #####

-Unity desktop application for reconstructing and visualizing 3D neural morphology, using the Marching cubes computer graphics algorithm.
+Unity desktop application in **C#** for reconstructing and visualizing 3D neural morphology, using the Marching cubes computer graphics algorithm.